 Nigeria is now one of Africa’s largest aquaculture producers with catfish (Clarias spp. and Heterobranchus spp.) and tilapia (Oreochromis niloticus) being the dominant farmed fish.
 Fish demand and aquaculture will grow substantially in the coming years, yet sustainable aquaculture growth requires that various constraints to the sector are addressed, including aquatic animal disease and indiscriminate chemicals/drugs use, and associated food safety and antimicrobial resistance concerns.
-The goal of the project is therefore to improve aquatic animal biosecurity and health management in the Nigerian aquaculture sector, using a science-based approach with cutting-edge scientific and digital tools.
+The goal of the activity is therefore to improve aquatic animal biosecurity and health management in the Nigerian aquaculture sector, using a science-based approach with cutting-edge scientific and digital tools.

-The project has five research objectives:
+The activity has five research objectives:

 - To understand epidemiology and health economics of catfish and tilapia aquaculture in Ogun and Delta states, Nigeria

 - To understand health status of catfish and tilapia in a regional model by employing presumptive field and modern laboratory diagnostics

 - To identify pathogens of economic significance circulating in Nigerian catfish and tilapia aquaculture using whole genome sequencing

 - To develop better management practices (BMPs) and build capacity to reduce risks of disease outbreaks in catfish and tilapia aquaculture in Nigeria

 - To develop science-based policies and strategies for reducing fish disease risks in Nigerian aquaculture for longer-term development beyond the 3 years of the activity

 The activity outputs are